 Staff should not assume a colleague, or another professional will take action and share information that might be critical in keeping children safe.
 They should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision.
-Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
+Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
 If in any doubt about sharing information, staff should speak to the DSL or a deputy.